district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

                           const QChar & fillChar = QLatin1Char( ' ' )) const
     ```

-    * The '%' can be followed by an 'L', in which case the sequence is replaced
+    * The `%` can be followed by an `L`, in which case the sequence is replaced
-      with a localized representation of a.
+      with a localized representation of `a`.
 The conversion uses the default locale,
-      set by QLocale::setDefault().
-If no default locale was specified, the "C"
+      set by `QLocale::setDefault()`{.cpp}.
+If no default locale was specified, the `C`
       locale is used.
-The 'L' flag is ignored if base is not 10.
+The `L` flag is ignored if base is not 10.

         ```cpp
         QString str;